Surface Conditioning Discs: Common Problems and How to Fix Them

 The following are the troubleshooting tips to prevent uneven finishing or gouging:

-Inspect the disc: ensure to inspect the disc frequently for any damage or wear and tear and replace immediately if found any damage.
+- Inspect the disc: Ensure to inspect the disc frequently for any damage or wear and tear, and replace it immediately if any damage occurs.

 4. EXCESSIVE VIBRATION